Discover the Meaning of Viking Symbols

 As we have already mentioned, the Vikings used runes only in extraordinary situations.
 They did not use parchment to write down their stories, but passed them on orally from one generation to the next.

-They did not use these divine symbols for anything, but when runes were used, they were carved only in wood or stone.
+They did not use these divine Viking Symbols for anything, but when runes were used, they were carved only in wood or stone.
 That is why most of the stories about the lives of the most famous Vikings have been found engraved in rune stones.

 Since the Vikings believed that runes had magical powers, it was common to engrave them on jewelry, shields and beads.
 They believed that these symbols would protect them and grant them victories in battle.